Hands-On Mobile

 Hands-On Mobile, formerly known as Mforma, is a wireless entertainment company established in 2000.
 The company develops, publishes and distributes mobile content via network operators and portals.
 It offers its content in or via Java ME, BREW, SMS, MMS, and WAP in English, French, Italian, Spanish, German, Portuguese, Czech, Chinese and Korean.

 Hands-On Mobile is a private company headquartered in San Francisco, California.
-It has further offices in San Diego, London and Manchester (UK), Madrid (Spain), Paris (France), Munich (Germany), Beijing and Shanghai (China), and São Paulo (Brazil).
+It has offices in San Diego, London and Manchester (UK), Madrid (Spain), Paris (France), Munich (Germany), Beijing and Shanghai (China), and São Paulo (Brazil).

-Hands-On Mobile's investors include eFund International, Draper Fisher Jurvetson, General Catalyst Partners, Institutional Venture Partners and Bessemer Venture Partners.
+Investors include eFund International, Draper Fisher Jurvetson, General Catalyst Partners, Institutional Venture Partners and Bessemer Venture Partners.

 History

 Mforma was founded in 2000.
 The company changed its name to Hands-On Mobile in April 2006.